Dirac/Weyl-node-induced oscillating Casimir effect: Experimental observables

-{\it Experimental observables.}---Finally, we comment on experimental realization of the Casimir effect in DSMs/WSMs.
+Finally, we comment on experimental realization of the Casimir effect in DSMs/WSMs.
+In experiments, the thickness of thin films ($L \propto N_z$, where $a_z$ is usually fixed) is controllable by microfabrication technology, and one can investigate the thickness dependence of physical quantities.
 The Casimir energy is a part of the free energy which survives even at zero temperature, so that it intrinsically contributes to the free energy inside the thin film.
-As a result, the Casimir effect can be measured as the thickness dependence of thermodynamic observables such as internal pressure and magnetization.
-In particular, since magnetization is represented as the derivative of the free energy with respect to the magnetic field, one can expect that the magnetization including the Casimir energy can be measured by its thickness dependence.
-In general, the Casimir effect may also be induced by other quantum fields such as phonon fields, but the phononic Casimir effect can be distinguished from electronic one because the band structures of electrons are electrically or magnetically controlled.
+Quantitatively, within our model, the whole electron free energy (zero-point energy) in the bulk or thin films is estimated to be $E_0^\mathrm{int} \sim E_0^\mathrm{sum} \sim 1$ eV.
+A typical magnitude of the Casimir energy is shown in Figs.~\ref{fig:DSM}, which is $10^{2}$-$10^{4}$ times less than the whole free energy at several smaller $N_z$.
+Even if the free energy itself is not observable, the Casimir effect can be measured as the thickness dependence of derivative quantities of free energy, such as internal pressure and magnetization.
+For example, since magnetization is represented as the derivative of the free energy with respect to the magnetic field, its thickness dependence can signal the Casimir effect.

+In general, the Casimir effect may also be induced by other quantum fields such as phonon and photon fields, but such a contribution can be distinguished from electronic one by manipulating the electron band structures using electromagnetic fields.
+Also, the influence of the ``anomalous" photonic Casimir effect inside chiral medium (such as WSMs), predicted in Refs.~\cite{Fukushima:2019sjn,Canfora:2022xcx}, would be interesting, where ``anomalous" means an attractive force in the short distance and a repulsive force in the long distance (namely, the sign-flipping behavior).
+Such behaviors are qualitatively different from oscillations in the fermionic Casimir effect, so that one may distinguishably observe both the effects.
+Because the typical energy scale of the Casimir effect is characterized by the speed of light for photons (modified inside semimetals) and the Fermi velocity for fermions, the fermionic Casimir effect may be smaller than the photonic one.

+In addition, we comment on temperature.
+The thickness dependence of thermodynamic quantities is modified by nonzero temperature (which may be called the thermal Casimir effect).
+The typical energy scale of such thermal effects is proportional to its temperature.
+Therefore, in experiments, if one can control low temperature of $\mu$K, the Casimir energy estimated in Figs.~\ref{fig:DSM} ($E_\mathrm{Cas} \sim$ 0.1-1 meV $\sim$ 1-10 K) will be relevant at such temperature.
+At higher temperatures, the theoretical calculation of the thermal Casimir effect is straightforward in the framework of thermal field theory.

+In Sec.~\ref{Sec:4}, we have investigated only the Casimir effect for the (gapless) zeroth LL, but the contributions from higher LLs can be significant in experiments.
+The dispersion relations of higher LLs are described as Eq.~(\ref{eq:A6b}), where one can find that a higher LL has a gap.
+Because, in general, the Casimir effect from eigenvalues with a larger gap becomes smaller compared to a gapless one, the Casimir effect from the higher LLs should be suppressed.
+In this sense, the result of the zeroth LL is reliable in a strong magnetic field.
+On the other hand, in a weak magnetic field, the Casimir effect from higher LLs becomes also relevant, and we have to exactly sum all the LLs for more precise predictions, which is left for future study.